 - Broth or stock (vegetable or chicken).
 I use chicken stock or broth.

-- Less sodium soy sauce OR Coconut aminos.
+- Less sodium soy sauce OR Coconut Aminos.
 Coconut aminos is a great alternative to soy sauce, especially for kids with soy-, wheat-, and/or gluten-free diet restrictions.
-It is very similar in flavor to soy sauce and it is less salty and slightly sweeter.
-Either option works great!
+It is very similar in flavor to soy sauce, and it is less salty and slightly sweeter.
+Either option works great, and both can be found in the Asian section of most grocery stores.

-Here’s a quick overview of the steps to make this kid-favorite noodle bowl.
-For the full list of ingredients and instructions, scroll down to the recipe.
+Here’s a quick overview of the steps to make this easy noodle bowl recipe.
+For the full list of ingredients and instructions, scroll down to the recipe card.

-2. While noodles are cooking, cook shrimp and scallops in separate large skillet until opaque.
+- While cooking noodles according to the package instructions, cook shrimp and scallops in separate large skillet over medium or medium-high heat until opaque.
 Set aside.

 - You will know scallops and shrimp are done cooking with the flesh turns opaque and the internal temperature reaches 145 degrees